gvessio/SignatureKinematics/README.md

 ## Introduction

-An online signature is typically represented by the parametric equations of its trajectory, denoted as \((x(t), y(t))\), which are captured when the signing tool contacts the digital surface.
+An online signature is typically represented by the parametric equations of its trajectory, denoted as (x(t), y(t)), which are captured when the signing tool contacts the digital surface.
 Signatures are a physiological biometric trait used in applications like access control, document forgery detection, and legal scenarios.

 Since the execution of a signature inherently involves movements of the hand, arm, and forearm, these motions may contain kinematic and dynamic characteristics unique to the signer.
-Our work leverages this hypothesis by training an MLP-based neural network to estimate the kinematic and dynamic features, namely angular positions \(\theta(t)\), angular velocities \(\omega(t)\), and force torques \(\tau(t)\).
+Our work leverages this hypothesis by training an MLP-based neural network to estimate the kinematic and dynamic features, namely angular positions, angular velocities, and force torques.

 ## Dataset